 Our pupils know right from wrong.
 They are encouraged to reflect on what they have done and admit if they are wrong.
 They are encouraged to think of ways they can put right the wrong they have done.
 They are also asked to recognise how the expectations placed on them in school mirror the expectations society places on them in the community.
-Because of this, we believe behaviour in our school is outstanding.
-Ofsted agreed and graded the behaviour of our pupils as 'outstanding' in our most recent Ofsted inspection (September 2018).
+Our 3 school rules reflect this approach - "Ready, Respectful, Safe."